 Picking one of the best budget DSLRs is an ideal way to get into photography without spending a fortune.
 As the cost of living crisis exacerbates, everyone is feeling the pinch, but it’s important to remember that we can still enjoy our hobbies.
 It just pays to be smart about it, and make savings where you can.

 DSLRs are a fantastic starting point for a budget-conscious photographer.
-They aren’t as fashionable nowadays as the best mirrorless cameras (opens in new tab), which are increasingly where the main technological advancements are being made.
+Digital single lens reflex cameras (to give them their full name) aren’t as fashionable nowadays as the best mirrorless cameras (opens in new tab), which are increasingly where the main technological advancements are being made.
 However, DSLRs are based on a tried-and-tested design that has been refined over several decades.
 With mechanical shutters and optical viewfinders, they provide an immediate and immersive shooting experience, and they often come with excellent weather-sealing.

-Also, the fact that DSLRs have been around for so long, and are in many cases descended directly from even older analogue film cameras, means that the range of compatible lenses they offer is frankly enormous.
-Systems like Canon EF and Nikon F – which you’ll see a lot of on this list – have huge catalogues of compatible lenses, not to mention tons of accessories like tripods, ball heads and filters.
+Also, the fact that DSLRs have been around for so long, and are in many cases descended directly from even older analog film cameras, means that the range of compatible bayonet-mount lenses they offer is frankly enormous.
+Systems like Canon EF and Nikon F – which you’ll see a lot of on this list – have huge catalogs of compatible lenses, not to mention tons of accessories like tripods, ball heads, and filters.
 Plus, with manufacturers’ focus on mirrorless systems, the lenses are only likely to get cheaper as time goes on.
-DSLRs aren’t just affordable up front – they are a smart budget choice for thinking long term.
+DSLRs aren’t just affordable up front – they are a smart budget choice for thinking long-term.

 You don’t get the super-fast autofocus systems of mirrorless cameras, nor the dizzying, high-resolution video specs.
 However, if you don’t need to be on the cutting-edge of imaging tech – and most people don’t – DSLRs are a superb camera choice.
 Here are the best budget models you can buy…